 What’s My Company Tax Reference Number for, and Why Is It So Important?

 Just like different departments make up the average company, several departments also make up HM Revenue and Customs.
-Each deals with a separate financial obligation your company might carry, such as corporation tax, VAT, company tax returns, and expenses.
+Each deals with a separate financial obligation your company might carry, such as TIN number, corporation tax, VAT, company tax returns, and expenses.
 These reference numbers allow the various sectors of HMRC to identify you — a far more manageable, more secure system than identifying your company by name alone.

 If you plan on starting a business in the UK, knowing the various reference numbers assigned to your company will help your operations run smoothly.
 It’ll also help you avoid delays or mishaps when dealing with HMRC — which could, in turn, lead to late fees and fines.